AgnetaSmergelyte/fight-arena-front/README.md

 User passwords are securely hashed using bcrypt, ensuring data protection and security.

-Implemented JWT (JSON Web Tokens) for secure and efficient user authorization, allowing for protected routes and actions based on user roles or permissions.
+Implemented JWT (JSON Web Tokens) for secure and efficient user authorization, allowing for protected routes and actions.

 The platform supports real-time interactions using Socket.io for live game experience.